qdm12/gluetun-wiki/setup/providers/airvpn.md

 - `SERVER_REGIONS`: Comma separated list of regions
 - `SERVER_CITIES`: Comma separated list of cities
 - `SERVER_NAMES`: Comma separated list of server names
-- `SERVER_HOSTNAMES`: Comma separated list of server hostnames
+- `SERVER_HOSTNAMES`: Comma separated list of server hostnames.
+Beware this is the narrowest filter, so if you set this to a single hostname and this hostname disappears from the Gluetun servers data due to an update, your container will no longer work until this filter is changed.
+I would suggest avoiding it unless you know this reliability risk.

 ## Servers